patrickleet/macbook-dev-setup/README.md

 # Development Setup

-By the end of this, you will have the following tools installed.
-These are tools I use frequently, and may not be the right set of tools for everyone.
+The following tools will be installed

 * homebrew
 * git